JALK96/electrofit-ip6-paper-2025/README.md

 # electrofit-ip6-paper-2025

-This repository contains the code and minimal assets used to reproduce the IP6 parameterization and subsequent analyses presented in the 2025 paper.
-It is a *clean* companion to the development repo, with only the parts needed for reproducibility.
+This repository contains the code to reproduce the
+IP6 parameterization and subsequent analyses presented in the 2025 paper ....

 - Primary code lives in: `electrofit-workspace/`
 - See `envs/` for conda environments